We understand that family breakdown is an extremely difficult time. Swan Family Lawyers helps people facing the pain of separation and divorce.

-We will take the time to listen to you and guide you through the uncertainty of family breakdown.
+We take the time to listen to you and guide you through the uncertainty of family breakdown.
 The legal advice that we give you will always be clear and in plain language, so that you can make informed decisions.

-Find out more about how our family services are always tailored to meet your specific needs.
+Our family services are always tailored to meet your specific needs.

 We know that meeting the needs of your children during separation or divorce can be a difficult challenge.
 Issues might include parental and grandparental access, where your children will live, school choices, and how they will celebrate special events.
 We’ll listen to you and give you clear advice.

 It’s the legal responsibility of both parents to financially support their children during separation or divorce.
 The amount to be paid by you or your former partner can be agreed between you, or it can be assessed by the Child Support Agency using a statutory formula.

 Maintenance is the money that's paid to a former partner following separation or divorce; it can be applied for if you were married or in a de facto relationship.
 You can apply as part of your property settlement proceedings or as a separate application.